emadda/worker-tabserve-reverse-proxy/readme.md

 Because this is "Proxied", the `Content` target is ignored and CF DNS returns the IP of your worker.

 - 4 .
-Add a route to your domain:
+Add a `Workers Routes` to your domain via the menu on the left when viewing your domain:
 	- `(*.your-domain.com/*) => (worker-tabserve-reverse-proxy)`